Best Practices for Forensic Analysis of Emails

-If a custodian has deleted certain emails from their mailbox, you may find them in the backup or archive files.
+If the custodian has deleted certain emails from their mailbox, you may find them in the backup or archive files.
 You may also need to seek access to the downloaded emails on the custodian’s mobile or personal computer in case of a POP account.
 This can help you to collect emails that are unavailable on the office desktop.

 A majority of companies across the globe use Microsoft Exchange with Outlook for email communication.
 If your client/company uses Outlook configured with Exchange, you should also analyze the following:

 When you collect emails from a custodian’s mailbox, you have to ensure that the original files are not affected in any manner.
-If email collection is handled improperly, it can alter its hash value and even damage important metadata details such as time, status, etc.
+If email collection is handled improperly, it can alter its hash value and even damage important metadata details, such as time, status, etc.

 To collect emails without interfering with message flags, you have to use the EXAMINE IMAP command to select appropriate folders and the PEEK option in IMAP (BODY.PEEK) to download messages in their original form.

 Native file format is the format in which a document is originally created.
-For instance, most cloud email services like Gmail and Yahoo Mail transmit emails via IMAP in MIME format.
+For instance, most cloud email services, like Gmail and Yahoo Mail, transmit emails via IMAP in MIME format.
 This MIME format is the native format for these platforms.

 You are free to convert an email database into a format that you are comfortable working with.
 However, you should also collect and preserve the database in its native format because:

-Download the 60-days FREE trial now.
+Download the 60-day FREE trial now.